takielunek/takielunek/README.md

 Hi!
-I'm <h4>Karolina Anna Jesionek,</h4> and I'm passionate about web development!
+I'm takielunek, I mean <h4>Karolina Anna Jesionek,</h4> and I'm passionate about web development!
 I love turning ideas into interactive and dynamic web applications! 💻✨

 ### Experience 🛠️
 Currently, I'm sharpening my skills as a front-end developer intern at Findao Sp. z o.o., working on exciting projects like Youmoney and more. 🚀

+I like to write starting from hyphens...

 ### Profession 💼
 - JavaScript ES6, TypeScript